top of page

 Neuro-Ophthalmology: An Eye-Brain Connection

 Every year, over 55 million eye injuries occur, often causing many individuals to lose one or both eyes.
-The solution to this lies in...
+The solution to this issue lies in cosmetics and the use of ocular prosthetics, also known as artificial eyes.

 Apr 11, 20242 min read